19 Underexploited Ways To Deal With A Slow Wi-Fi Connection When Travelling

 Maps.me is an excellent maps and navigation app for traveller that works offline, allowing you to carry out a ton of research on your next destination even when you don’t have a connection.

 Using Google Maps, which you probably already have on your phone, you can also download unlimited maps covering regions of your choice and then use these maps to carry out research or to navigate your way around cities while offline.
 Since GPS doesn’t require an Internet connection to work, you’ll still be able to see that blue location dot telling you where you are.

 Apps like XE currency (our preference) will also work great for currency conversion when you’re offline, pulling the last synced rates to perform the calculation.
 While you won’t get the precise current rate when you use the app offline, the number should be pretty close if you’ve synced any time in the recent past.

 We also like the built-in currency conversion feature in the native calculator app on the Mac.
 Just type the amount you wish to convert into the calculator, open the “convert” tab, click "currency" and then choose the currency you want to convert from and to.
 It'll use the most recent rates from Yahoo to come up with a number.

 Offline digital travel guides

-You can download Lonely Planet Guides as e-books in different file formats (epub, PDF, mobi) onto your mobile, tablet, laptop or kindle device for offline reading and many of the outdated versions from a few years back are free to download here.
+You can download the most up-to-date Lonely Planet Guides as e-books in various file formats (epub, PDF, mobi) onto your mobile, tablet, laptop or e-reader device for offline reading, and many of the outdated versions from a few years back are free to downloadhere.

 Another useful app for free offline travel guides on your mobile or tablet is Triposo, which takes crowdsourced information from websites like Wikipedia and Wikitravel and organizes it all into a handy travel guide that you can read without a connection.